metcalfepete/pi_php_mobile/README.md

 ```
 #Mobile CCS Templates

 <p>There are quite a few good mobile templates to choose from.
-[Bootstrap](http://getbootstrap.com/) is one of the most popular frameworks, and for Pi applications is seems to be a good fit.
-A simple four button example would be as follows:</p>
+[Bootstrap](http://getbootstrap.com/) is one of the most popular frameworks, and for Pi applications it seems to be a good fit.
+A simple four button example would be:</p>

 ```html
 <!DOCTYPE html>